gaultier/blog/how_to_make_your_own_static_site_generator.md

 The first argument is the color in light mode, and the second argument the color in dark mode.

-The browser detects the current mode if the OS supports that concept and sets the value for our page automatically.
+The browser detects the current mode if the OS supports that concept and sets the value for the page automatically.
 Then, it picks the right CSS color that was provided with `light-dark()`.

 Light or dark mode can also be set manually (for example when the user clicks the light/dark mode button):